huidaoli/huidaoli_LRPSFV/README.md

 A needs analysis
 =======
 With the acceleration of the process of the modern logistics information traditional logistics management method has no longer adapted to the current requirements of the development of the logistics industry, Instead this will be based on computer-based network of logistics management methods.
 A logistics company to adapt to the development of the logistics information process, there is an urgent need to develop a logistics and distribution system, achieved through the network to manage the logistics operation process, not only for business operators to save a lot of manpower, material and financial resources and time, improve logistics system operation efficiency, but also for the development of enterprises laid a good foundation for the enterprise customer in establishing a new image.
 In accordance with the specific requirements on the actual situation of Angelina logistics and distribution company, and the company, to develop a plan for vehicle logistics resource planning system.
 Specifically as follows:
     ☑ Web page design requirements nice to be able to show the image of the enterprises.
     ☑ enterprises and customers in establishing a new image.
     ☑ site operation is simple, convenient, and can improve work efficiency.
-The ☑ logistics tracking.
+    ☑ logistics tracking.
     ☑ distribution information in timely fashion.
     ☑ management of delivery vehicles.
-The ☑ achieve management of customer information.
+    ☑ achieve management of customer information.
     ☑ invoice printing.
 2 Feasibility Analysis
 ========
 The vehicle logistics resource distribution planning system not only development make logistics enterprises embark on the road of scientific and network management, but also to the rapid development of enterprises and bring huge economic and technical.